nikeshp84/tesproject/README.md

-sdsdfFork the code and create pull request to merge to upstream new line added
+Fork the code and create pull request to merge to upstream new line added
+All changes will be merge to DEV branch